cpasneedles/cpasneedles/README.md

 🌱 I have been using Rust since June 2023.

-📫 How to reach me: cpasneedles@gmail.com.
+📫 How to reach me: `cpasneedles` on Discord.

 ✏️ Rewrite it in Rust.